-The Regulator consists of a Board composed of a Chairperson and four members appointed by the Parliament for a five-year period and an executive body subordinated to the Board.
+The Regulator consists of a Board composed of a Chairperson and four members appointed by the Parliament and an executive body subordinated to the Board.
+For the purpose of introducing appropriate rotation of the Chairperson and members of the Board the Chairperson is appointed for seven years, two members of the Council - for six years and two members of the Council - for five years.
 The Board takes decisions on behalf of the Regulator and approves administrative acts which are binding for specific public service providers and customers.
 The executive body operates under the oversight of the Regulator's Board, and it serves both as a secretariat and as the provider of expert services.
 The executive body prepares issues and documents for examination at the Board meetings, enacts approved decisions and oversees the implementation of those decisions.

-The Electricity Market Law and the Energy Law establish effective, proportionate and dissuasive financial sanctions in the electricity and natural gas sector, namely, the Regulator has the right to apply financial sanctions up to 10% from the net turnover of the previous financial year of the regulated service provider in case of failure to comply with their obligations under the relevant national and EU legal acts.
+The Electricity Market Law and the Energy Law establish effective, proportionate and dissuasive financial sanctions in the electricity and natural gas sector, namely, the Regulator has the right to apply financial sanctions up to 10% from the net turnover of the previous financial year of the regulated service provider, however not less than EUR 300, in case of failure to comply with their obligations under the relevant national and EU legal acts.
 Regulations of the Cabinet of Ministers set out a detailed procedure on how the Regulator must calculate the volume of fines.